freenas/freenas-docs/userguide/storage.rst

   compresses the files that will benefit from compression.
-By default, ZFS pools made using %brand% 9.2.1 or higher use this compression method, meaning that this algorithm is used if the "Compression level" is left at *Inherit* when creating a dataset or zvol.
+By default, ZFS pools made using %brand% 9.2.1 or higher use this compression method, meaning that this algorithm is used if the :guilabel:`Compression level` is left at *Inherit* when creating a dataset or zvol.

 * **gzip:** varies from levels 1 to 9 where *gzip fastest* (level 1)
   gives the least compression and *gzip maximum* (level 9) provides